 Each of the areas and suburbs in Barcelona offers different facilities and housing options.
-So, depending on a person’s circumstances and preferences, there is no shortage of options for expats looking for a place to live in Barcelona.
+So, depending on your circumstances and preferences, there is no shortage of options if you’re looking for a place to live in Barcelona.

-There are 10 municipal districts in Barcelona that are further divided into zones and are often named after the closest metro or train stop.
-These districts include Cuitat Vella, L’eixample, Sants-Montjuic, Les Corts, Sarria-Sant Gervasi, Gracia, Horta-Guinardo, Nou Barris, Sant Andreu and Sant Marti.
+Barcelona has 10 municipal districts, which are further divided into zones and are often named after the closest metro or train stop.
+These districts include Cuitat Vella, L’eixample, Sants-Montjuic, Les Corts, Sarria-Sant Gervasi, Gracia, Horta-Guinardo, Nou Barris, Sant Andreu, and Sant Marti.

-Below is a list of popular areas and suburbs in Barcelona that are often favoured by expats.
+Below is a list of popular areas and suburbs in Barcelona that are typically favoured by international residents.

 Family-friendly areas in Barcelona